-- Colleges and universities may establish a policy to charge a fee for student life activities as defined by Minn.
-Stat. §136F.01, subd.
-5 and Board Policy 2.8 Student Life. - 2.
-College or university programming and budgeting processes for the use of these funds mustbe governed by Board Policy 2.8 Student Life. - 3.
-Colleges and universities must not increase student life activity fees by greater than two percent relative to the previous academic year unless the increase is approved by a majority of students voting in a campus referendum, pursuant to Minn.
-Stat. §135A.0434.
+- 1. Colleges and universities may establish a policy to charge a fee for student life activities as defined by Minnesota Statute § 136F.01, subd.
+5 and Board Policy 2.8, Student Life. - 2.
+College or university programming and budgeting processes for the use of these funds shall be governed by board policy 2.8, Student Life. - 3.
+Colleges and universities must not increase student life activity fees by greater than two percent relative to the previous academic year unless the increase is approved by a majority of students voting in a campus referendum, pursuant to Minnesota Statutes §135A.0434.